VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Payments/simplified-integration.md

-# Simplified Integration via CSV file
+# Simplified integration via CSV file

 Sometimes the initial integration with Virto products via the API might be challenging for those users who have never used this method before.
 For such cases, we've added an option to integrate via CSV file.
 ![Integration via CSV file](media/scv-vs-api.png){: width="500"}